aaronsaray/aaronsaray.com/resume.md

 ### Professional Experience

-**Director of Product Engineering at Dealer Inspire.** I began working at Dealer Inspire October, 2016, as a Senior PHP Developer.
-In October 2017, I was promoted.
+**Senior Director of Product Engineering at Dealer Inspire.** I began at Dealer Inspire October, 2016, as a Senior PHP Developer.
+In October 2017, I was promoted to Director, and in May 2018 I was promoted to Senior Director.
 Dealer Inspire provides a comprehensive suite of tools for automotive dealers.
 I'm responsible for technical mentorship and career path enrichment of my development team.
-My time is split between two products and teams: Online Shopper, which facilitates purchase, customization and financing of a vehicle completely online; and Fuel, a tool which optimizes and automates advertising via real-time inventory feeds on AdWords and Bing.
+I assist the VP of Engineering in developing processes, procedures and best practices for all of the development teams.
+My time is split between four product teams: Online Shopper, which facilitates purchase, customization and financing of a vehicle completely online; Fuel, a tool which optimizes and automates advertising via real-time inventory feeds on AdWords and Bing; AdBuilder, an internal tool for building HTML5-based ads; and an upcoming project that is still under wraps.

-**Previous experience includes** Small Shops United, LLC; 201 Creative, LLC; Liturgical Publications, Inc.; c21 Interactive/MarkForGov.com; Rogers POS; Delta Dental; Job Shouts; and EZ-Net.
+**Previous experience includes** Small Shops United, LLC; iMoneza/Wallit, LLC; 201 Creative, LLC; Liturgical Publications, Inc.; c21 Interactive/MarkForGov.com; Rogers POS; Delta Dental; Job Shouts; and EZ-Net.
 Work history beginning in 2001 is available upon request.

 ### Want More?